n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/index.md

 ### Batching

-Control how to batch large number of input items:
+Control how to batch large numbers of input items:

 * **Items per Batch**: Enter the number of input items to include in each batch.
 * **Batch Interval**: Enter the time to wait between each batch of requests in milliseconds.
 Enter 0 for no batch interval.

 ### Ignore SSL Issues

-Turn on to download the response even if SSL certificate validation fails.
-Turn off to enforce SSL certificate validation.
+By default, n8n only downloads the response if SSL certificate validation succeeds.
+If you'd like to download the response even if SSL certificate validation fails, turn this option on.

 ### Lowercase Headers